 Congress specifically gave the Treasury Secretary the authority to determine that such intentional transactions do not qualify as foreclosures that terminate the LIHTC affordable use requirements.
-Although the LIHTC program has existed for nearly 40 years, the IRS has provided no guidance to HFAs regarding how to deal with these situations.
-If passed, the "Affordable Housing Credit Improvement Act," (AHCIA) would address planned foreclosures (see "Forecast for 2024" below).
+Although the LIHTC program has been in existence for nearly 40 years, the IRS has provided no guidance to HFAs regarding how to deal with these situations.
+If ever passed, the "Affordable Housing Credit Improvement Act," (AHCIA) would address planned foreclosures (see "Forecast for 2025" below).